 Utilizing remote instruction for classes allows the College to remain open while balancing the need for continuation of essential services with the health of the College community.
 The move also follows guidelines established for social distancing by substantially decreasing the population on our campuses and instructional locations.

-Dear Camden County College Student,
+Attention Camden County College students!

 Career & Technical Institute and Continuing Education

 - Classes that have the ability to fully or partially utilize remote instruction during this closure will do so.
 Program instructors will notify students regarding the current status of their program as well as provide details regarding how to access the online platform, if applicable.
 Please inform your instructor if you don’t have access to a computer or the internet so that you may receive other accommodations.
 All hands-on instruction will resume when authorized to do so.